-Maps help us navigate our way through life.
-In our favorite city, Iowa City, there certainly is always an abundance of life.
-On this page, enjoy some of the many maps the good citizens of Johnson County have used over the last 200 years to navigate around this community nestled in the Iowa River valley.
+(L-0111) (L-0124) Maps help us navigate our way through life.
+On this page, enjoy some of the many maps the good citizens of Johnson County have used over the last 200 years to navigate around our community nestled in the Iowa River valley.

-Above is a map of Iowa in 1833 – just prior to the Black Hawk Purchase opening to white settlers.
-This 1833 map traces the Des Moines River and, if you look closely, you also see to the north, the Iowa River.
+Iowa District in 1833 – just prior to the Black Hawk Purchase opening to white settlers.
+This 1833 map (above) traces the Des Moines River and, if you look closely, you also see to the north, the Iowa River.
 When fur traders began canoeing the many tributaries of the Mighty Mississippi, the Des Moines received the most attention.
-But in 1832, most historians believe that Sumner “Hawkeye” Phelps, who had been trading with the Sauk and Fox tribes along the Mississippi since the late 1820’s, followed the tribes as they were forced westward by the Black Hawk Purchase of 1832.
-Three Meskwaki (Fox) tribes moved onto familiar land they had used as summer hunting camps located on the Iowa River, just west of the Black Hawk Purchase boundary line, in and near the Keokuk Reserve – a 400-square-mile strip of land running along the Iowa River that was given to the Sauk chief for not participating in the 1832 Black Hawk War.
+But in 1832, most historians believe that Sumner “Hawkeye” Phelps – who had been trading with the Sauk and Fox tribes along the Mississippi since the late 1820’s – followed the tribes as they were forced westward by the Black Hawk Purchase of 1832.
+Three Meskwaki (Fox) tribes moved onto familiar land they had used as summer hunting camps located on the Iowa River, just west of the Black Hawk Purchase boundary line – in and near the Keokuk Reserve – a 400-square-mile strip of land running along the Iowa River that was given to the Sauk chief for not participating in the 1832 Black Hawk War.

 In 1835, Albert Lea mapped out a good portion of east-central Iowa, and when he published his map of “Iowa Territory” he showed an interesting view of what would later become Johnson County.
 Upon closer look (below) we find that Lea mapped out alongside the Iowa River:

 1) Trding H. – we know this was the “first” American Fur Company trading post (house) on the Iowa River, built there by Sumner “Hawkeye” Phelps (circa 1832), and…